rockylock/pe-server/journal.md

 At this moment, I feel like I've traded earned intuition for novelty.
 I don't have the skill to control my site vision.
 That's rough.

+## 2023-01-17

+We're working with PHP query strings now.

+Started with a home, list, and detail page.
+I initially changed the names to machine, machine-detail, but what happens when I'm not listing machines?
+So, I reverted to the original name structure.

+"slug" is a unique identifier

+Today, PHP string queries made my head spin.
+So, in an effort to solidify parts of this learning, I'm going to write down some things.

+The end goal is to use templates that can be populated with data, allowing sites to grow at scale.
+Once a template's made, we use data (currently, in the form of associated arrays) to deliver the content.

+### Create base file
+- create, then include php partials

+### Creating/locating/including data files

+### Router to understand where we are

+### Select which template that will be rendered

+### Using string queries in links to directs us to desired pages.

+### Using loops to populate elements/cards/templates with data

+### Using if/else logic to render data or display errors